muhanzhang/IGMC/README.md

 Usages
 ------

+### Flixster, Douban and YahooMusic

-To train and test on Flixster, type:
+To train on Flixster, type:

+    python Main.py --data-name flixster --epochs 40 --testing

+It will display the training and testing results over each epoch.
+To get the final test result, attach an --ensemble:

-    python Main.py --data-name flixster --hop 1 --epochs 40 --testing
+    python Main.py --data-name flixster --epochs 40 --testing --ensemble

 The results will be saved in "results/flixster\_testmode/".
 The processed enclosing subgraphs will be saved in "data/flixster/testmode/".
 Change *flixster* to *douban* or *yahoo\_music* to do the same experiments on Douban and YahooMusic datasets, respectively.
-Delete _--testing_ to evaluate on validation set to do hyperparameter tuning.
+Delete _--testing_ to evaluate on a validation set to do hyperparameter tuning.

+### MovieLens-100K and MovieLens-1M

-To train and test on MovieLens, type:
+To train on MovieLens-100K, type:

-    python Main.py --data-name ml_100k --save-appendix _mnph100 --data-appendix _mnph100 --max-nodes-per-hop 100 --hop 1 --epochs 60 --testing
+    python Main.py --data-name ml_100k --save-appendix _mnph200 --data-appendix _mnph200 --epochs 80 --max-nodes-per-hop 200 --testing

+where the --max-nodes-per-hop argument specifies the maximum number of neighbors to sample for each node during the enclosing subgraph extraction, whose purpose is to limit the subgraph size to accomodate large datasets.

-The results will be saved in "results/ml\_100k\_mnph100\_testmode/".
-The processed enclosing subgraphs will be saved in "data/ml\_100k\_mnph100/testmode/".
-The *--max-nodes-per-hop* limits the number of maximum users or items to include in each hop when constructing an enclosing subgraph, which is based on random sampling.
-It effectively reduces the enclosing subgraph sizes for dense graphs such as MovieLens.
+Attach --ensemble and run again to get the final ensemble test results.
+The results will be saved in "results/ml\_100k\_mnph200\_testmode/".
+The processed enclosing subgraphs will be saved in "data/ml\_100k\_mnph200/testmode/".

-To repeat the transfer learning experiment in the paper (transfer a model pretrained on Flixster to Douban), first type the following:
+To train on MovieLens-1M, type:

-    python Main.py --data-name flixster --save-appendix _stdrating --data-appendix _stdrating --hop 1 --epochs 40 --testing --standard-rating
+    python Main.py --data-name ml_1m --save-appendix _mnhp100 --data-appendix _mnph100 --max-nodes-per-hop 100 --testing --epochs 40 --save-interval 5 --adj-dropout 0 --lr-decay-step-size 20 --dynamic-dataset

-to train a model on Flixster by rounding Flixster's rating types to standard rating types 1, 2, 3, 4, 5.
-Then type:

-    python Main.py --data-name douban --hop 1 --epochs 40 --testing --transfer --model-pos results/flixster_stdrating_testmode/model_checkpoint40.pth --k 41

-to apply the pretrained model to Douban.
+where the --dynamic-dataset makes the enclosing subgraphs dynamically generated on the fly rather than generated in a preprocessing step and saved in disk, whose purpose is to reduce memory consumption.
+Similarly, attach --ensemble to get the ensemble test results.

+### Sparse rating matrix

-To repeat the sparsity experiment in the paper (sparsify MovieLens' rating matrix to keep 20% ratings only), type the following:
+To repeat the sparsity experiment in the paper (sparsify MovieLens-1M' rating matrix to keep 20% ratings only), type the following:

-    python Main.py --data-name ml_100k --save-appendix _ratio20_mnph100 --data-appendix _ratio20_mnph100 --ratio 0.2 --max-nodes-per-hop 100 --hop 1 --epochs 60 --testing
+    python Main.py --data-name ml_1m --save-appendix _mnhp100_ratio02 --ratio 0.2 --data-appendix _mnph100 --max-nodes-per-hop 100 --testing --epochs 40 --save-interval 5 --adj-dropout 0 --lr-decay-step-size 20 --dynamic-dataset

-Then modify _--ratio 0.2_ to change the sparsity ratios.
+Modify --ratio 0.2 to change the sparsity ratios.
+Attach --ensemble and run again to get the ensemble test results.

+### Transfer learning

+To repeat the transfer learning experiment in the paper (transfer the model trained previously on MovieLens-100K to Flixster, Douban, and YahooMusic), use the provided script by typing:

+    ./run_transfer_exps.sh DATANAME

+Replace *DATANAME* with *flixster*, *douban* and *yahoo_music* to transfer to each dataset.
+The results will be attached to each dataset's original "log.txt" file.

+### Visualization

 After training a model on a dataset, to visualize the testing enclosing subgraphs with the highest and lowest predicted ratings, type the following (we use Flixster as an example):

-    python Main.py --data-name flixster --hop 1 --epochs 40 --testing --visualize --keep-old
+    python Main.py --data-name flixster --epochs 40 --testing --visualize

-It will load "results/flixster\_testmode/model\_checkpoint40.pth" and save the visualization in "results/flixster\_testmode/visualization_flixster.pdf".
+It will load "results/flixster\_testmode/model\_checkpoint40.pth" and save the visualization in "results/flixster\_testmode/visualization_flixster_prediction.pdf".

-Check "Main.py" and "train\_eval.py" for more options and functions to play with.
-Check "models.py" to see the used graph neural network.
+Check "Main.py" and "train\_eval.py" for more options to play with.
+Check "models.py" for the graph neural network used.

 Reference
 ---------